enkidevs/curriculum/python/core/meet-python/python-environment.md

 > For anything longer than a few lines of code, it's much easier to use a text editor.

-Some of the most popular text editors are Notepad, Atom, VIM, Sublime Text and Visual Studio Code.
+Some of the most popular text editors are Notepad++, Atom, VIM, Sublime Text, Visual Studio Code, and PyCharm.

-We recommend [Visual Studio Code](https://code.visualstudio.com/Download) for beginners.
+We recommend [PyCharm](https://www.jetbrains.com/pycharm/) for beginners.

 Once you're using a text editor you can save files using a `.py` extension and then open them from the shell by running: